-Wesley C. Fredericks, Jr. is chair of the New York Corporate Practice.
+Wesley C. Fredericks, Jr. is a partner in the New York Corporate Practice.
 Clients seek his counsel in the areas of domestic and international mergers and acquisitions, corporate governance, finance and related transactions.
 Mr. Fredericks has extensive experience representing technology and life sciences companies, as well as companies in the industrial and manufacturing sectors, financial services, clean tech, transportation, and automotive, including private equity and portfolio companies active in those spaces.
 In serving clients, Wes has served in chief executive positions in the automotive industry, including as Chairman of Lotus Cars USA, Inc. and as its General Counsel.
 Wes also served on the Board of Directors of the Automobile Importers of America (now, the Association of Global Automakers), the U.S. import automobile trade association.

 Mr. Fredericks is AV Peer Review Rated, Martindale-Hubbell's highest peer recognition for ethical standards and legal ability.
 He has been recognized by Thomson Reuters as a New York Super Lawyer in the practice areas of both mergers and acquisitions and also business/corporate.
 Since the mid 1980s, he has been included in every annual edition of the Marquis publications, Who’s Who in America and Who’s Who in American Law.
 He has served in leadership positions at national law firms, including as deputy managing partner, as a member of the management committee and as head of the Corporate Practice.
 He is a member of the firm's Audit Committee, Business Services and Transaction Executive Committee, and International Committee.